Intensive 2-year PgDip to train Physician Associates to work as part of the medical team in the diagnosis and management of patients.

 Scholarships, awards and prizes

 There are 20 funded places each year on the Physician Associate course for students who are eligible for Home/EU fees and have shown a desire to stay in Northern Ireland upon graduation.
 This funding covers tuition fees only.
 Students must be able to self fund for living and travel costs throughout the course.
-This funding is in place for all cohorts up to and and including students starting in 2021.
-We currently are unable to offer places for international students.
+This funding is in place for all cohorts up to and and including students starting in 2020.
+The funding covers both year 1 and year 2 tuition fees.The Department of Health will review the funding position at this point.
+We are currently unable to offer places for international students.

 Additional mandatory costs